 - Keep your smoked queso dip warm in a crock pot, or reheat it gently in the microwave.

-- If it gets too thick, add more evaporated milk or even heavy cream will do the trick.
-Just add a bit at a time so it doesn’t get too soupy.
+- If it gets too thick, adding more evaporated milk or even heavy cream will do the trick.
+Just add a bit at a time, so it doesn’t get too soupy.

 What To Serve With This Smoked Queso Recipe